gered/libdgl/README.md

 Will output `DGL.LIB` in the project directory.

-To build and run a test program from `TEST.C` using the libDGL sources statically linked:
+To build and run the (incomplete) test suite, look under the "TEST" directory.
+There you will find a separate `MAKEFILE` which assumes that you are running `wmake` from that directory and that `DGL.LIB` has already been built.

 ```
+> cd test
-> wmake run
+test> wmake run                                 ; run test suite

-> wmake debug                               ; run through WD debugger
+test> wmake debug                               ; run through WD debugger
 ```